Floriano Vaz: Legacy

-Since 21 December 2011, the Floriano Vaz recreation complex is under construction at Chandravaddo, Fatorda.
+In December 2011, the Floriano Vaz recreation complex was reportedly under construction at Chandravaddo, Fatorda.

 Aftermath

-1987 Case study
+1987 case study

-A case study was done a year later after Vaz's death in 1987, by Lionel Messias which was published in Gomantak Times Weekender on 24 December 2006.
-As per his investigation, the death of Vaz was a "cold blooded murder" and attempts were made to close the case.
-Messias states that the day Vaz was murdered, around noon, Jose Francisco Gomes a local of the Gogol neighborhood heard a single gunshot and ran towards the three houses owned by the Vaz clan.
-Gomes witnessed Vaz fallen on the ground injured with a stomach wound, he also noticed a fiat car, possibly the Premier Padmini driven by Naique, parked besides the SRP van.
+A case study was done a year later after Vaz's death, in 1987, by Lionel Messias.
+This was published in the Gomantak Times Weekender on 24 December 2006.
+As per this investigation, the death of Vaz was a "cold blooded murder" and attempts were made to close the case.
+Messias stated that the day Vaz was murdered, around noon, Jose Francisco Gomes, a local of the Gogol neighbourhood, heard a single gunshot and ran towards the three houses owned by the Vaz clan.
+Gomes witnessed Vaz fallen on the ground, injured with a stomach wound.
+He also noticed a Fiat car, possibly the Premier Padmini driven by Naique, parked besides the SRP van.

-Hours later after Vaz's death, the Margao police station issued two official versions describing the incident.
-The first instance said that Vaz along with his three accomplices had restrained sub-inspector, Narayan K Yetale of the Goa Police and made attempts to seize his service revolver, then the accompanying SRP took Vaz down.
-The second version claimed that a violent rabble of around 400-500 had attacked the police who in self defence shot Vaz.
+Hours after Vaz's death, the Margao police station issued two official versions describing the incident.
+The first instance said that Vaz along with his three accomplices had restrained sub-inspector Narayan K Yetale of the Goa Police and had made attempts to seize Yetale's service revolver, after which the accompanying SRP took Vaz down.
+The second version claimed that a violent crowd of around 400-500 had attacked the police who in self defence shot Vaz.